Our Residential Program is Open!

 We have space for up to 5 residents at a time.
 Please follow the link for the referral process to fill out the online application form.
 There is information about the referral process and requirements to attend the program.
 All screening will take place at our Drop-In-Center.

-The highest priority in the home will be safety.
+The highest priority in the home is safety.
 As such, women will have to agree to surrender their cell phones and electronic devices to be a part of the program.
 We do not want to risk the safety of our residents, staff, or volunteers.
 Internet access will be limited and only available to residents when they are participating in online learning, which will begin in phase two of the program.
-The home will be equipped with a privacy fence and a security system with exterior cameras.
-Relationships will be built with local law enforcement, so they are aware of who we serve and the potential to need their services.
+The home is equipped with a privacy fence and a security system with exterior cameras.
+Staff is on-site 24/7 and is working in partnership with residents to reach their goals.

-Our program will be 18 months in total with 4 phases of care.
-The completion of each phase will be celebrated as residents move from one phase to the next.
-At each level, residents will be allowed to call contacts that are deemed safe by staff members.
-Residents will also have the opportunity to have weekly visitation with those that have been approved for visitation.
+Our program consists of short-term and long-term care.
+Short-term is 3 months and long-term is up to 18 months.
+Phase one is the extent of our short-term program.
+At the end of phase one, an assessment will be completed with the opportunity for the client to extend their stay or to leave the program.
 At every phase, women will learn life skills and will be responsible for personal hygiene, taking care of their personal space, personal laundry, daily chores, and cooking meals on a rotation.
 We have a case manager who works with the women to set short-term and long-term goals and help set appointments for dental, medical, and other needs such as obtaining an ID.

 The following is a breakdown of each phase:

 Phase 1 Respite (0-3 months) Residents will focus on stabilization with an emphasis on safety, sobriety, and dealing with trauma in a group setting.
-There will be a check list of accomplishments before residents move to the next phase regardless of time spent in this phase.
-This applies to each phase of care.
+At the end of phase one, those in the short-term program will have the opportunity to exit or to continue on.